Syllabus: R as a Research Tool (BIOL 6325)

 Out-of-class assignments will be given on a weekly basis and are due each Monday.
 For each assignment, please turn in a well-documented R script via email.
 I may also ask for specific outputs, example results, or graphs.
 Name each file starting with your last name, underscore, first name, then a hyphen and the homework name.
 Use the “.R” extension for R scripts, (e.g., if I were to submit the first assignment I would name the file Schwilk_Dylan-HW01.R).
 When emailing your assignment to me, please use a subject line with the following format: “R-research-tool: HW01”.
 In fact, please use “R-research-tool:” as a preface to the subject line for any email you send regarding the class.

 There will be 12 assignments.
 Each assignment is worth 20 points.
 I will drop the lowest grade so the total points available will be 220.
 Assignments might vary tremendously in how long they take to complete because programming is full of false starts and frustration!
-Start early and allow yourself 6-12 hours of total time over several days to complete each assignment.
+Start early and allow yourself 8-12 hours of total time over several days to complete each assignment.
 Some assignments will take much less time if you understand the material well or are lucky.
 Others might frustrate you.
 Do please reach out to me if you are spinning your wheels and stuck.
 I will help you!
-Start early on the assignments so there is time for me to give you advice if you are stuck.
+Start early on the assignments so that there is time for me to give you advice if you are stuck.
+Making mistakes is fine.
+Always explain your though process in the comments in your code.
+Making mistakes and learning from them is how the learning happens.

 Policies